-In many cases, the UCCJEA will require courts to cooperate with their regulations.
+The UCCJEA often requires courts in different states to cooperate with each other.
 So, if the UCCJEA applies to your child custody case, it is important to understand the role that the court will take in your situation.
 You can learn about court cooperation, court communication, and child custody jurisdiction of the court in this article.
 Be sure to read our Ultimate Guide to the UCCJEA, for much more information.
 Our Ultimate Guide to Texas Child Custody Cases may also be helpful to you.

 Communication and Cooperation